- The definition of zen is slang for feeling peaceful and relaxed.

 An example of Zen is a rock garden that is tended to meditate.

-Origin: Jpn < Chin ch'an, ult. < Sans dhyāna, thinking, meditation < IE base *dhyā, to see, contemplate from source Glassical Greek sēma, a sign, symbol
+Origin: Jpn from Chinese ch'an, ultimately from Sanskrit dhyāna, thinking, meditation from Indo-European base an unverified form dhyā, to see, contemplate from source Glassical Greek sēma, a sign, symbol

 Used by arrangement with John Wiley & Sons, Inc.

 Origin: Japanese zen, from Chinese (Mandarin) chán, meditation, from Pali jhānaṃ, from Sanskrit dhyānam, from dhyāti, he meditates.Word History: It is hard to believe that a word as Asian as Zen is ultimately an Indo-European word.
 Zen, which has been in English since 1727, is the Japanese pronunciation of Chinese chán, “quietude.”
 Chán comes from Pali jhānaṃ, from Sanskrit dhyānam, “meditation,” from the Sanskrit root dhyā-, dhī-, “to see, observe.”
 The Indo-European root behind the Sanskrit is *dheiə-, *dhyā-, “to see, look at.”
 This root also shows up in Greek, where *dhyā- developed into sā-, as in Common Greek *sāma, “sign, distinguishing mark.”
 This became sēma in Attic Greek, the source of English semantic.